hotosm/osm-merge/docs/highways.md

 The next step is to delete everything but highways from the OSM XML file.
 When conflating highways, we don't care about amenities or waterways.

+The prefered data extraction program for conflation is the [osmhighways.py]() program, which has much more fine-grained control, and also replaces the older fixname.py program and fixes the issues when the *name* field is actually a reference.
+It also deletes the extraneous __tiger:*__ tags to reduce bloat.

+You can do something similar with osmium tool, but you wind up with extra features and tags which impacts conflation performance.

 	osmium tags-filter --overwrite --remove-tags -o outdata.osm indata.osm w/highway=track,service,unclassified,primary,tertiary,secondary,path,residential,abandoned,footway,motorway,trunk